 It sounds like a “good news, bad news” joke.
 The good news is that two charismatic young Muslim-American congresswomen, Ilhan Omar and Rashida Tlaib, are standing up for justice on many issues — and giving the Zionists fits.
-The bad news is that Omar and Tlaib are pushing a pro-LGBTQ agenda that could contribute to spreading corruption in the American Muslim community.
+The bad news is that Omar and Tlaib are pushing a pro-LGBTQ agenda that could contribute to undermining the moral foundations of the American Muslim community.

 Let’s begin with the good news.
 Ilhan Omar’s “all about the Benjamins” tweet, and the media feeding frenzy that followed, unleashed an unprecedented exposé of Jewish-Zionist money power in America. (“Benjamins” refers to $100 bills; Omar borrowed the line from a hip-hop song by Puff Daddy — which raises questions about her musical and cultural tastes).
-In the past, the entire America Left, led by people like Noam Chomsky, has denied the power of the Israel Lobby.
-Anyone who pointed out that Israel runs America’s Mideast policy through its Fifth Column, using its monstrous money power, was denounced with the obligatory nonsensical slur “anti-Semite.”
+In the past, the entire American Left, led by people like Noam Chomsky, has denied the power of the Israel Lobby.
+Anyone who pointed out that Israel runs America’s Mideast policy, using its enormous money power, was denounced with the obligatory nonsensical slur “anti-Semite.”
 Even Walt and Mearsheimer’s understated The Israel Lobby and US Foreign Policy (2007) was vilified and marginalized.

 On the other side of the political divide, Donald Trump called on Omar to resign.
 Good luck with that one, Donnie!
 Most Republicans, and quite a few Democrats, ritually waxed indignant in an effort to please their Zionist paymasters — ironically proving that Omar’s tweet was accurate.
 Rarely has the saying “if you’re catching flak, you’re over the target” been better illustrated.